Unidata/netcdf-java/.github/CONTRIBUTING.md

 If your pull request addresses a bug, we kindly ask that you include a test in your pull request.
-Learn more about testing within netCDF-Java on our [wiki](https://github.com/Unidata/netcdf-java/wiki/Testing) If you have test data that are larger than a few hundered kB, please let us know.
+Learn more about testing within netCDF-Java on our [wiki](https://github.com/Unidata/netcdf-java/wiki/Testing) If you have test data that are larger than a few hundred kB, please let us know.
 If you cannot reduce the size of the test file, we can add it to our [integration test datasets](https://github.com/unidata/thredds-test-data), as long as we have permission to redistribute the file.
 If you do not know how to write tests in Java, we will be more than happy to work with you!